acwatt/beecensus/README.md

   the ojbect identification

 ## Application Procedure
-1. Select extent (geometric boundaries) of area to search.
+1. Select geographic boundaries (latitude and longitude) of area to search.
+   We can do this by saving the boundaries of all counties and states in files and selecting which counties and/or states to search.

-1. Reduce search area by removing some USDA land types that are unlikely to have bee boxes on them using GIS software, driven by python.
+1. Reduce search area by removing some USDA land types that are unlikely to have bee boxes on them using geopandas or GIS software driven by python

 1. Search remaining area by cutting into 1200'x1200' (or larger) images.

-1. Download 1200'x1200' images (in batches or entirely depending on storage space).
+1. Download 1200'x1200' images centered on a lat-lon location from google Earth (in batches or all together depending on storage space).
+We will want to download all images available for that location with our chosen date range.
+Perhaps there is info in the metadata about the resolution of the image and we can use that to filter out too low resolution images?

 1. (ML1) Apply a binary classifier to each 1200'x1200' image to check for the presence of bee boxes (returns: True/False).